jkzorz/jkzorz.github.io/_posts/2020-04-04-NMDS-extras.md

 In order to plot using *ggplot2*, you need to extract the appropriate information from the nmds and envfit results.

 For the NMDS output, use the following code to extract the sample coordinates in the NMDS ordination space.
-Then add columns from your original data set that contain information that you would like to include in your plot.
+Then add columns from your original data that contain information that you would like to include in your plot.
 In this case I'm including the column "season"

 ```
 data.scores = as.data.frame(scores(nmds))